SebastianLacayo44/Slack-Bot-Rebill-Data/README.md

 This project has two files:

-1. SlackBotFunctions - Which contains all the bot functions ran through Bolt
+1. SlackBotFunctions.py - Which contains all the bot functions ran through Bolt
-2. RebillDataFunction - Contains the script used to generate all the rebill data
+2. RebillDataFunction.py - Contains the script used to generate all the rebill data
+3. SampleOutput - A sample photo of the output

 ## Predicting Subscriber Churn